-- IZ units provided in affordable ownership format is only tested in condominium apartment developments, with the assumption that a purpose-built rental developer would not opt to satisfy the IZ requirement with affordable ownership units.
-The affordable ownership units are tested with the following price ceilings: - ^a \$294,634, the top of Peel's 4th income decile, for one-bedroom units; - ^a \$356,707, the top of Peel's 5th income decile, for two-bedroom units; - ^{D} \$423,038, the top of Peel's 6th income decile, for three-bedroom units; - Given that the model is from a developer's perspective, in affordable ownership tests, units are assumed to be affordable to their initial purchasers.
+- rental suites after 25-years of discounting.
+We also test a scenario where affordability in perpetuity is required. - IZ units provided in affordable ownership format is only tested in condominium apartment developments, with the assumption that a purpose-built rental developer would not opt to satisfy the IZ requirement with affordable ownership units.
+The affordable ownership units are tested with the following price ceilings: - \$294,634, the top of Peel's 4th income decile, for one-bedroom units; - o \$356,707, the top of Peel's 5th income decile, for two-bedroom units; - \$423,038, the top of Peel's 6th income decile, for three-bedroom units; - Given that the model is from a developer's perspective, in affordable ownership tests, units are assumed to be affordable to their initial purchasers.
 Any policies to ensure affordability for subsequent purchasers would not affect a developer's proforma.
 However, there may be implementation approaches that ensure units remain affordable in perpetuity (i.e. an approach similar to the Whistler Housing Authority see example to follow). - Both the affordable rental and ownership rates identified for testing are well below the market rates supplied through new housing as identified in Section 3 and Appendix A of this report and directly correspond to the affordability needs identified in Section 1 of this report. - In both affordable rental and affordable ownership scenarios, we assume that the developer is required to maintain an identical suite size and unit mix for both the market and affordable components of the building. - It is also assumed that the parking ratio is the same for market and affordable units.
 The price/rent for parking spaces is kept the same for buyers/renters of affordable units and market units. - The model assumes current municipal fees, and where applicable, current incentives (i.e. Brampton Central Area CIP) remain in place.
 No other financial incentives are included in the model.